kensanata/just-halberds/Knives.md

 offers you a teaching position at a magic school.

-**Posts**: Your services to a community, be it gangsters or administrators of the realm are recognised and once there’s a position for you, they’ll think of you.
+**Posts**: Your services to a community, be it gangsters or administrators of the realm are recognised and once there’s an opening, they think of you.

 ## Talents

 Roll checks as follows: 2d6 ≤ attribute + talent.
 On very hard tests, roll 3d6 ≤ attribute + talent.
-If no talent fits, or the matching talent is missing, then -2.
+If no talent fits, or the matching talent is missing, then roll 2d6 ≤ attribute - 2.
 A +1 talent is good enough to do it for a living.

 The chance of rolling a target number or less on 2d6: